Board of Directors

 - Ms. Nina Perfetto, Vice Chair

 Fr.
 Patrick Fulton, CSB, graduated with his Bachelor in Arts from the University of Saskatchewan in 1990, with a double-Honours-major in Philosophy and Religious Studies.
 He completed his Novitiate in Sugarland, Texas, and was then sent to Toronto, Canada, for theological studies, where he was subsequently awarded a Masters of Divinity from the University of St. Michael's College, Toronto, Ontario (1996).
 Later he attended the University of Alberta where he obtained his Bachelor of Education with honors in 2000.

 In 2000, Fr.
-Fulton was assigned to St. Michael’s College School until his appointment as principal of St. Thomas High School.
-At St. Michael’s, Fr.
-Fulton taught theology, was a club moderator, football and hockey chaplain and coached the swim team to several divisional titles and provincial records..
-B.A.
-Philosophy, B.A.
-Religious Studies, University of Saskatchewan; Masters of Divinity, University of St. Michael's College; Bachelor of Education, University of Alberta.
+Fulton was assigned to St. Michael’s College School where he taught theology, was a club moderator, football and hockey chaplain and coached the swim team to several divisional titles and provincial records.
+In 2010, Fr.
+Fulton was named Principal of St. Thomas High School in Houston and most recently was appointed Principal of Detroit Catholic Central High School in 2019.

 Fr.
 Norman Tanck, CSB entered the Basilian Fathers Novitiate in 1967 and was ordained a priest in 1974.
 He has been a campus minister at St. John Fisher and Nazareth Colleges in Rochester, NY and the University of St. Michaels College in Toronto and served as Dean of Student Life at St. John Fisher.
 He served two terms as Vicar General of the Basilian Fathers followed by fourteen years as a pastor in Rochester, NY.
 Fr.
 Tanck has served on the Executive Committee of the Board of Trustees of Aquinas Institute in Rochester, the Monroe County Catholic School Board of the Diocese of Rochester and is presently on the Board of Assumption University in Windsor, ON.
 Currently, he is the Associate Pastor of St. Basil’s Church in Toronto, Director of Basilian Associates in Initial Formation and liaison to the Toronto area Basilian Lay Associates.